Child Arrangement Solicitors

 Who can apply for a child arrangement order?

-Most often, the biological parents of the child will be the people applying for a child arrangement order when they divorce or separate.
+Most often, the child’s biological parents will apply for a child arrangement order when they divorce or separate.
 However, that is not always the case.
 Any party to the marriage and anyone the child has lived with for at least three years can also apply.
 This allows step-parents and other family members to seek a child arrangement order.
-For example, grandparents may apply if they have been playing a significant role in the child’s life and feel their access is being unfairly restricted.
+For example, grandparents may apply if they have played a significant role in the child’s life and feel their access is unfairly restricted.

 What is the process for applying for a child arrangement order?

-The first step is to try and reach an agreement with the other parent about the arrangements for your child.
-If you are unable to do this, then you must both attend a Mediation Information and Assessment Meeting (MIAM).
+The first step is to try and agree with the other parent about the arrangements for your child.
+You must attend a Mediation Information and Assessment Meeting (MIAM) if you cannot do this.
 This is where you will meet with a mediator to discuss the possibility of resolving your differences amicably.

 As with other aspects of divorce, mediation is usually a cheaper and quicker option than going to court.